 Group leaders can follow the programme in the order presented here, or select sessions as seem appropriate to them.
 Alternatively, the topics can be presented to children in the group and they can select the ones they are most interested in.

 There are sufficient sessions presented here for one session a week over a whole school year, or the sessions can be mixed in with ideas brought in by children themselves and made to last for a much longer period, perhaps two or three years.

 Each session can be viewed on-screen or downloaded as a pdf.

-The term ‘solarity’ comes from an idea spelled out in Don Cupitt‘s 1995 book, ‘Solar Ethics’, involving a continual outpouring of the self into the world.
+The term ‘solarity’ comes from an idea in Don Cupitt‘s 1995 book, ‘Solar Ethics’, involving a continual outpouring of the self into the world.

 ‘Solar living’ is the art of living extrovertly, that is, ‘giving it all you’ve got’; living out your life in an ethically defendable and justifiable way, with emphasis on concern for others and for the world rather than self-advantage.
 This includes support for such humanitarian movements that are opposed to slavery, racism and cruelty to living beings.

 In the term ‘solarity’ we represent the struggle to live the best possible life we can in the context of our temporality, finitude and contingency.
 The sun warms, but can burn.
 How can we live well, and ‘give all we can’, in this light?
 How can we say ‘yes’ to life; with joy and without resentment?